Don't You Want Me is a global photography project showcasing the beauty and resilience of LGBTQ people with their rescue dogs.

 WE ARE CURRENTLY SEEKING SUBJECTS IN BRIGHTON AND TORONTO.
 Please contact us to start a conversation!

-BIOS: Jack Jackson (they/them) Originally from a very small conservative island, Jack escaped their old life of finance and heteronormativity in 2012 with an unplanned move to Toronto having met a Canadian whilst travelling.
+BIOS: Jack Jackson (they/them or he/him) Originally from a very small conservative island, Jack escaped their old life of finance and heteronormativity in 2012 with an unplanned move to Toronto having met a Canadian whilst travelling.
 During a forced period of being unable to work whilst awaiting documentation, Jack found photography and began studying what surrounded them - dogs, fashion and the queer and trans community.
 Jack founded alljackedup and the Ties to Love™ Campaign in 2014 and received support from the wider trans community, Canadian band Walk Off the Earth, and the Mayor of Toronto, John Tory.
 Just as their work was gaining traction, Jack’s wife’s family found out about their transition and the rejection and divorce was immediate.
 Jack found themselves with no secure income, little in the way of a support network and fearing homelessness.

 Life became a living hell for a over a year.
 One of Jack’s closest friends gave them the number of a boxer puppy advertisement and told them to call it like their life depended on it.
 It did, and they did.
 Jet Jackson bounced into Jack’s life in February 2017 and slowly life got back on track.
 Jack founded Doggy Dates - a dog walking and photography company in the fall of 2017.